paulocfjunior/Liferay-FrontEnd-Fundamentals/README.en.md

         width: 100%;
     }
     ```
-- `@ includes` must have a line of spacing between them
+- `@ includes` must have a line of spacing between them:
     ```scss
     @include "CSS"

     @include "Another CSS"
     ```
-- Avoid going more than 3 levels deep in the SASS hierarchy to facilitate maintenance
+- Avoid going more than 3 levels deep in the SASS hierarchy to facilitate maintenance.

 #### 5.2.3 JS

-- Just like in the CSS, comments should have a separating space before and after the text
+- Just like in the CSS, comments should have a separating space before and after the text.
-- Place each argument of a function on a separate line
+- Place each argument of a function on a separate line.
-- Spacing the functions of your arguments
+- Spacing the functions of your arguments:
     ```js
     if (param == true) {
         do something;